kevinwlu/iot/lesson4/stevens/README.md

 # Click temperature data to add

-# date and time in YYYY-MM-DDTHH:MM:SS-05:00
+# Date and time in YYYY-MM-DD HH:MM:SS

-# temperature in Fahrenheit
+# Temperature in Fahrenheit

-# latitude 40.7451
+# Latitude 40.7451

-# longitude -74.0255
+# Longitude -74.0255

 # Click SAVE